Windows XP Professional x64 Edition: Service packs

-The RTM version of Windows XP Professional x64 Edition was built from the Windows Server 2003 Service Pack 1 codebase.
-Because Windows XP Professional x64 Edition comes from a different codebase than 32-bit Windows XP, its service packs are also developed separately.
+The RTM version of Windows XP Professional x64 Edition was built from the Windows Server 2003 Service Pack 1 codebase, and because of this, its service packs are also developed separately.
 For the same reason, Service Pack 2 for Windows XP x64 Edition, released on March 13, 2007, is not the same as Service Pack 2 for 32-bit versions of Windows XP.
 In fact, due to the earlier release date of the 32-bit version, many of the key features introduced by Service Pack 2 for 32-bit (x86) editions of Windows XP were already present in the RTM version of its x64 counterpart.
 Service Pack 2 is the last released service pack for Windows XP Professional x64 Edition.

 Upgradeability

 A machine running Windows XP Professional x64 Edition cannot be directly upgraded to Windows Vista because the 64-bit Vista DVD mistakenly recognizes XP x64 as a 32-bit system.
 Windows XP x64 does qualify the customer to use an upgrade copy of Windows Vista or Windows 7, however it must be installed as a clean install.
-Despite this, there is a workaround available via third-party tools, including MSXML 6 and .NET Framework 2 as requirements, that makes upgrading from XP x64 to Windows Vista possible.

 The last version of Microsoft Office to be officially compatible with Windows XP Professional x64 Edition is Office 2007, however Office 2010 can be unofficially installed by disguising the Windows version using Application Verifier.
 The last version of Internet Explorer compatible with Windows XP Professional x64 Edition is Internet Explorer 8 (Service Pack 2 is required).
+The last version of Windows Media Player compatible with Windows XP Professional x64 Edition is Windows Media Player 11.